ajfisher/embodied-bots/slides/slides.md

 we do that let's get the theory of what we'll build out of the way while you're all paying attention.

-The Lövheim cube of emotion is a modern, though simple model of how neurotransmitters affect emotional state.
-It is is surprisingly describtive though perhaps a little reductionist, however it works because it's easy to model.

-In the cube, the neurotransmitters serotonin, noradrenaline and dopamine are used together and depending on their concentrations, will push the agent towards one of the eight corners of the cube and away from neutral - this has the effect of generally modelling most of the basic emotional states.
+The PAD model is a bit dated, it was designed in the 70s & 80s but still has descriptive value.
+It has been replaced in many ways by more biologically based models.
+The benefit though is that it's quite simple to model and for caricature style emotional states it works well enough for our purposes.
+If this is of interest, then check out Lövheim's cube of emotion for more up to date models using neurotransmitter effects.

+In the model, there are three orthogonal axes, Pleasure / Displeasure, Arousal / Non-Arousal and Dominance-Submissive scales.

+As these combine together you get a reasonable range of emotions.
+For example fear and anger are both unpleasant emotions that both register high on arousal however anger is a highly dominant emotion whereas fear is a submissive one.

-As I mentioned this is a simple model, but it's one we can implement algorithmically.
+As I mentioned this is a simple model, but it's one we can implement algorithmically as all we need is a vector that points towards one of the 8 corners of the cube.

-We will then use external stimuli to affect the levels of these NTs and this should then be used to change the responses that are generated back to the human.
+We'll use some external stimuli to affect the position of the bot on these scales and this should generate different responses back to the human.

 ---